 The final result in Warsaw will be a political fudge.
 It will be denounced by green activists and developing countries as too little progress, and probably too late to save the planet from unacceptable climate change.
 Increasingly, that looks like the correct assessment. – Climate News Network

 The intense escalation of global instability can only mean one thing.
-I usually spell it C.O.L.L.A.P.S.E and have also come to start calling it “extinction”.
+I usually spell it out as “C.O.L.L.A.P.S.E” and have also come to start calling it “extinction”.

 Got your food supply yet?
 Expect a massive global food shortage to arise, this is already a predetermined outcome.
-Expect GIGANTIC refugee migration.
-Foretold right here for the past decade.
+Expect GIGANTIC refugee migration to impact everyone.
+All foretold right here for the past decade.